-8. Ensure the successful transition of Fenton Charter Public Schools to the adopted leadership structure:
+9. Support Fenton Charter Public Schools leadership structure:

-- Meet with the Chief Executive Officer regularly to review responsibilities; - Receive and act upon reviews of progress from the Board of Directors.
+- Attend all committee and board meetings, and any other meetings, events and activities as needed: - Meet with the Chief Executive Officer and Chief Operating Officer regularly to review responsibilities; - Receive and act upon reviews of progress from the Board of Directors.